Peter Hoffmann

 rg_meta.column(0)

-Per column we can retrieve metadata like compression, sizing and datatype, but also statistical information about the values stored in the rowgroup for the particular column.
+Per column we can retrieve metadata such as compression, size, and data type, but also statistical information about the values stored in the row group for the particular column.

 <pyarrow._parquet.ColumnChunkMetaData object at 0x7fa958ab72d0>